 Good news is – it doesn’t always have to be scary or intimidating.
 In fact, shopping online for bridesmaid dresses can be easy AND fun!
 I’ll help you determine the scammers from the real-deal and tell you exactly what you need to know when shopping online.

 I know that buying dresses in a bridal store can be exhausting, overwhelming, and stressful, even when it may be an obligatory step in wedding plans.
+Between everyone's busy schedules, living in different locations, and finding appointment times that work, visiting a bridal shoppe to try on bridesmaid dresses can seem like more of a chore than a fun girls' outing.
 Visiting the physical stores can take too much time, and sometimes, when you see the prices of everything, the sticker shock can be too much to handle.

 Think about it… nowadays, we live in a digital era, where you can oversee the things that you want without ever leaving your home.
 You can buy groceries online.
 You can buy furniture online.
 So why not a bridesmaid dress?

 However, how many times have you heard of someone receiving online items that were not what they expected, disappointing, or really cheap?
 It’s easy to get scammed and unfortunately, there are tons of illegitimate websites out there.

 The lowest price is not always the best option - If it seems too good to be true, it probably is.
 You may find some really great prices online, but wait before you rush to buy it, because 9/10 times, it’s a counterfeit dress.
 Once I found a Kennedy Blue dress for $63 on a site.
 A) No Kennedy Blue dress is $63.
 B) Unless it’s sold on Kennedyblue.com or weddingshoppeinc.com, it’s not an authorized dealer.
 Know the difference between a good deal on a high quality dress from an authorized retailer and a cheaply made bridesmaid dress from a scammer!